 It does, however, form an excellent and durable seal around your bike’s components.

-Made with the same kind of polymers and resins used in paint sealant.
+It is made with the same polymers and resins used in paint sealant.
 It’s slightly easier to get an even application and finish with this type of wax.

 And it’s cheaper too.